ValkyrjaProject/Valkyrja.discord/CONTRIBUTING.md

 The workflow for outside contribution is recommended to be the same, we don't bite :P

 The only difference is that you would first fork the repository, then follow all the other stuff and eventually submit a PR from your fork, into our appropriate branch.

-## Solution file

-* The solution as-is won't compile for you, unless you have `Botwinder.core` repository cloned into your `Botwinder.discord/Core` directory.
-* Further you have to kick the missing Secure project out of the solution file, remove the dependency in `Bot/Botwinder.discord.csproj`, and comment out the `#define UsingBotwinderSecure` in `Bot/Program.cs`
-* Do not submit any of these changes, otherwise you will screw up our build!

 ## Code style and Naming Conventions